cozy/cozy-stack/docs/sharing-design.md

 ### Step 3: the initial replication starts

-Alice’s Cozy instance creates token and sends them with other informations as the response of the answer request from Bob’s instance.
+Alice’s Cozy instance creates some tokens and sends them with other informations such as the response of the answer request from Bob’s instance.
 At this moment, both instances are ready to start to replicate data to the other instances.
 So, let’s do the initial replication.

 Alice’s instance starts to fill the `io.cozy.shared` database with all the documents that match a rule of the sharing (except the rules with `local: true`), and create triggers for the future documents to be also added in this database (the exact triggers depend of the parameters of the rules).
-And, when done, it creates a job for the replicator, and setups a trigger for future changes in the `io.cozy.shared` start a replicator job.
+And, when done, it creates a job for the replicator, and setups a trigger for future changes in the `io.cozy.shared` to start a replicator job.
+This mechanism is further explained in [the data sync](#data-sync) section.

 Bob’s instance also checks if any document matches a sharing rule.
 In most cases, it won’t.
 But in some very special cases (e.g. a previous revoked sharing